equalframework/equal-doc/Basics/Object-definition.md

 #### many2one

-N-1 relation, generating an integer to identify the associated one2many object
+N-1 relation, generating an integer to identify the related one2many object

 ```php
 // todolist\Class